The Ballerina

-The Ballerina is a 2017 American Southern Gothic supernatural horror film, written and directed by Steve Pullen, who stars alongside his daughter, Isabella Pullen, and their other family members.
+The Ballerina is a 2017 American supernatural horror film, written and directed by Steve Pullen, who stars alongside his daughter, Isabella Pullen, and their other family members.
 The film also starred Deena Dill, Adella Gautier, and Thomas Mikal Ford.
 The film premiered at the 2017 Orlando Film Festival.

 Plot

 Glen Sorenson is nearly involved in a wreck with some Rednecks, while driving his daughter, Sophia, to a ballet recital, but makes a stop at his hunting spot.
 Later, dirty, Glen has a long beard, and Sophia's ballet costume is in torn up, presumably a great amount of time has lapsed.

 In a transient tent camp, a lady, Marjorie Mitchell, knows that Sophia is traumatized by night terrors and visual/auditory hallucinations.
 She tries to convince Glen to let her bring help, but he declines.
 Glen looks at family photos that show him with his wife, Jennifer, Sophia, and their three sons.

 That evening, they sit around a campfire, with other people in the camp roasting marshmallows.
 Sophia sees a green lantern, and a young girl that looks normal, and then appears badly burned.
 Sophia screams and cries, then passing out.
-Doe, a nurses aid in camp, says Sophia is having Psychosomatic hallucinations triggered by emotional trauma, and they need help.
+Doe, a nurse's aide in camp, says Sophia is having Psychosomatic hallucinations triggered by emotional trauma, and they need help.

 Glen tells Doe that Sophia's hallucinations, and night terrors began happening one year ago, when their family died in an accident on the way to Sophia's recital.
 Child Protective Services was on the verge of taking Sophia, so they hid in the camp.
 Doe urges him to get help, but he says it's not an option.
 Doe tries hypnotherapy on Sophia.
 The next day, Sophia slept well, but the effects are short lived.

 The girl with the green lantern returns, and is wearing a girl scout type uniform, introduces herself as Annie, coaxes Sophia out of the tent.
 Sophia sees more girls with Annie, that are also badly burned and pulls away.
 Sophia screams, and the next day, draws the girls she saw.

 That evening, Father Callihan says children are vulnerable to spirits, and puts his hands on Sophia's head and has a flashback of what she's seen.
 He tells Glen to stay awake to watch over her.
 Annie returns, and gives Sophia the locket, with 2 pictures that are of herself and her little brother.
 The next morning, Sophia is not afraid anymore, and shows Glen the locket.
 A picture in the locket looks familiar, but Glen can't place it.
 They now believe Sophia is seeing ghosts, and they need help from a medium.